Demonte Colony 2: Plot

-Debbie, Raghu, and Dhayalan safeguard the Demonte house to prevent any entry into the house to avoid fuelling Demonte's terror.
+Debbie, Raghu, and advocate Dhayalan safeguard the Demonte house to prevent any entry into the house to avoid fuelling Demonte's terror.
 Despite the Daoshi's caution, Raghu, Dhayalan, and the inspector, rush into the house after hearing a scream.
 Inside, they find four captive girls held by three female ghosts, who vanish upon Raghu's arrival.
 Adithi, one of the girls, reveals they were teleported from their hostel after reading the mysterious book.
 Dhayalan's investigation identifies librarian Alphonse as the book's provider.
 Adithi confesses to chanting hymns to obtain the chain, secretly placing it in Raghu's coat.
 The Daoshi, fearing for Srini's life, instructs the monks to perform Mahayana pooja, utilising the phurba if necessary.

 Raghu, Debbie, and the Daoshi get trapped in the restaurant, where they watch a video showing Raghu getting possessed and killing them.
 The video abruptly ends, and they discover the Sigil of Baphomet, linked to Satanic worship.
 The Daoshi begins rituals as the chain heats up, causing Raghu distress, and Richard is choked to death.
 Demonte's spirit arrives, kills the Daoshi, and possesses his body to attack Debbie.
 Raghu supported by the Mahayana pooja kills the possessed Daoshi.
 Dhayalan and Adithi track Raghu and Debbie, only to find an empty restaurant.
 Raghu breaks a window but finds them trapped.
 A swarm of bats attacks, prompting Debbie to recall the buried Mahakala statue.
 As they plan to break the glass dome above the Mahakala statue, Sam's spirit appears among the bats, revealing Debbie's pregnancy and asking for help.
 Raghu realises it is Demonte's spirit instead.
 Demonte attacks Raghu, and he is not able to retrieve the chain.

 Raghu kicks the phone to Debbie, enabling her to contact Dhayalan.
 Demonte's spirit possesses Srini, disrupting the ritual and initiating the sacrifice, burning the daoshi.
 Dhayalan and Adithi arrive just in time to rescue Debbie.
 A monk intervenes, striking the phurba on the wall, stopping the human sacrifice midway.
 The police arrive to find the chain missing again.
 Srini recovers, but Raghu falls into a coma.
 Debbie reveals Demonte's true intention of performing the sacrifice for a 15th-century Portuguese king, confirmed by Adithi.
 The haunted house of Alphonse Gerald, the librarian, is discovered where he self-sacrificed and tortured himself to appease Demonte.
 The photographs of annual sacrifices to Demonte expose the sinister cycle.

 In rural Bihar, a mysterious figure is seen limping, carrying photos of sacrificed victims.
 The figure kills another person, offering it to Satan.
 Srini resolves to find him, his family, and their connection to Demonte, and end this cycle to rescue Raghu, and break the curse by 6 June 2027.